 What is a typical week like for you?

-The job of an Empowerment Officer is varied.
+The job of an Empowerment Lead is varied.
 We're always juggling different projects and meetings.
 We must be organised and efficient.
 On a weekly basis I find myself doing the following: facilitating Empowerment Groups (setting agendas, writing minutes and hosting sessions); meeting organisations that wish to work with our members; visiting new referrals (people recently diagnosed with dementia) to provide information and support after diagnosis; facilitating our In the Same Boat service where newly diagnosed members have the opportunity for a one-to-one peer support session with a current member and supporting or recruiting volunteers.

 I also attend consultations hosted by other organisations, deliver awareness training to the public, take support calls from members or the public, attend review and support visits to current members.
 And lots, lots more!